rackerlabs/genestack/docs/openstack-compute-kit.md

     --post-renderer-args nova/base
 ```

-> In a production like environment you may need to include production specific files like the example variable file found in
+!!! tip

-  `helm-configs/prod-example-openstack-overrides.yaml`.
+    In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.

-> NOTE: The above command is setting the ceph as disabled.
-While the K8S infrastructure has Ceph,
+!!! note

-  we're not exposing ceph to our openstack environment.
+    The above command is setting the ceph as disabled.
+While the K8S infrastructure has Ceph, we're not exposing ceph to our openstack environment.

 If running in an environment that doesn't have hardware virtualization extensions add the following two `set` switches to the install command.